slwatkins/covid/README.md

 ![County Cumulative](.travis/current_county_total_cases.png)

-Below, we show the daily new cases cases over time for each of the 9 Bay Area counties.
+Below, we show the daily new cases over time for each of the 9 Bay Area counties.

 ![County Daily](.travis/current_county_new_cases.png)

-Below, we show the daily new cases cases over the last month for each of the 9 Bay Area counties.
+Below, we show the daily new cases over the last month for each of the 9 Bay Area counties.

 ![County Daily, Recent](.travis/current_county_new_cases_month.png)